robang74/HARDN-XDR/docs/deb_stig.md

-# Debian STIG Compliance Overview
+# HARDN-Debian STIG Compliance Overview

 This document summarizes the DISA STIG (Security Technical Implementation Guide) controls and hardening measures implemented by the HARDN project for Debian-based systems.